-the external steering torque was applied by the pillion passenger through an instrumented rod, shown in Figure 2a.
-The pillion passenger held one side of the rod in his left hand while the other was connected to the handlebar through a spherical joint.
+A surrogate method for an active steering assistance system was employed: the external steering torque was applied by the pillion passenger through an instrumented rod, shown in Figure 2a.
+The pillion passenger, who was external to the team of investigators, held one side of the rod in his left hand while the other was connected to the handlebar through a spherical joint.
 By pushing the rod, the passenger could apply a clockwise steering torque; pulling the rod, instead, generated anti-clockwise steering torque.
 This method was straightforward and, therefore, more appropriate for an initial feasibility evaluation than a mechatronic system acting on the front assembly through a power steering or steer-by-wire action.
 The system was simple and unaffected by electrical failures or bugs, making the test safer and not influenced by the specific control properties of the system: this exploratory test aimed to evaluate the rider's response to an external, concurrent steering action and not the control logic of the system itself.
 Due to the behavioural aim of the test, the effect of the added inertia due to the passenger was not considered a limiting factor.
 A strain gauge was applied to a rod section and measured its axial deformation.
 The sensor was calibrated by manually applying sinusoidal steering inputs to the handlebar through the rod itself, while no other actions were present on the handlebar.
-A linear regression between the steering torque computed from the left semi-handlebar strain gauges readings and the strain gauge applied on the rod provided the sensitivity coefficient needed to compute the external steering torque $\tau{\rm ext}$ applied by the rod.
+A linear regression between the steering torque computed from the left semi-handlebar strain gauges readings and the strain gauge applied on the rod provided the sensitivity coefficient needed to compute the external steering torque $\tau{\text{ext}}$ applied by the rod.
 The rider and the passenger contributed to the total steering torque, measured by the strain gauges on the handlebar.
-The steering torque contribution $\tau{\rm rider}$ applied by the rider was then derived as:
+The steering torque contribution $\tau{rider}$ applied by the rider was then derived as: